valeral/tinymoneytransfer/README.md

 * Withdraw from account
 * Transfer certain amount of money from one account to other client account

-All operations are done in parallel allowing multiple requests to server at the same time.
+All operations are done in parallel allowing multiple requests to the server at the same time.

 ### Restrictions

 * for the sake of simplicity one client can have only one account
 * all supported currecies for account: EUR, USD, RUB
 * all client/server communications are done using JSON object format
+* data stored in in-memory database and lost after server restart

 ### Transfer objects properties
 #### Client data